FTIR Analysis or Infrared Spectroscopy Capabilities

 - Detection limits vary greatly, but are sometimes <1013 bonds/cm3 or sometimes sub monolayer

-- Useful with solids, liquids, or gases
+- Useful in characterizing solids, liquids, or gases

 FTIR Spectroscopy System Capabilities